(A partnership between UKaid Sakchyam and Nabil Bank Limited)

 Through Macro to Meso level interventions Sakchyam has been designing and delivering a range of initiatives that aim to overcome these barriers and challenges.
 Through ‘push & pull’ approach – seeking proposals through RFPs in specific areas of downscaling and by reaching out to ‘capable’ and ‘interested’ Financial Service Providers (FSPs), Sakchyam has forged a number of meaningful partnerships with various FSPs in this area.
 Sakchyam’s recent understanding with NABIL bank is a step in the same direction and follows the same pattern and methodology.

-- Bank, to date, doesn’t have a consistent definition (beyond standard loan size definition) of SME.
-This clouds the bank’s ability to see the true business potential of the SME sector.
+- Lack of consistent definition (beyond standard loan size definition) of SME.
+This clouded the bank’s ability to see the true business potential of the SME sector.

 - Absence of appropriate segmentation within SME sector.